 In the movie, a young and vibrant cellist and his wife moved from Tokyo back to his hometown in a rural setting, following the shutting down of his symphony.

 It is the perfect mixture of beauty and joy — You can discover once you see it and feel the life that is coursing through and all around us.

 8. Nobody Knows (誰も知らない) — 2004

-Child neglect and abuse is a major issue in Japan, and this movie full of entrainment seeks to draw attention to that problem.
+Child neglect and abuse are major issues in Japan, and this movie full of entrainment that seeks to draw attention to that problem.

 Set in the ends of the 1980s, Nobody Knows tells the story of a mother that abandons and left five of her children (all of them underage).